The Institute of Applied Physics at the University of Münster, Germany, is seeking a

 Requirements for the position:

-- a master's degree from a university or applied university in physics, electrical engineering, physical chemistry or a comparable degree programme
+- a master's degree from a university or applied university in physics, electrical engineering, or a comparable degree programme

-- an understanding of at least one of the following topics: generation and characterization of ultrashort laser pulses, nonlinear spectroscopy or microscopy, or numerical modelling of the propagation of ultrashort light pulses in scattering nonlinear media
+- an understanding of at least one of the following topics: set-up and characterization of diode-pumped solid-state lasers, coupling of transverse modes, or numerical modelling of light propagation in open multimodal resonators.

 - ability to perform independent scientific work as well as problem solve and present results